Assistant Curator of Botany

 * Check out our organized oral session at the 2018 ESA meeting entitled "New Uses for Old Collections: Herbarium Data in an Era of Ecological Change" (link).

 * Carnegie Museum herbarium was funded by the US National Science Foundation to join the Mid-Atlantic Megalopolis project!
-The digitization project will run from 2018-2021 (link).
-Featured on WESA (link).
-Specimen metadata and images are available online (link).
+Featured on Pittsburgh's NPR station, WESA (link).

 Who I am